holgerbrandl/kalasim/docs/userguide/docs/component.md

 same as scheduling for time=inf.
 <!--TODO rework time=inf-->

 * If the component to be passivated is current, the component becomes passive.
-Always use `yield(passivate())` is this case.
 * If the component to be passivated is `passive`, the component remains `passive`.
 * If the component to be passivated is `scheduled`, the component becomes `passive`.
 * If the component to be held is `standby`, the component becomes `passive`.